timmcginley/41936/Subjects/PM-ICT/index.md

     * Cost of design.
 There’s been a bit of confusion about whether to include design costs in the total building cost.
 For this case, it’s optional — so you can decide whether to include them or leave them out.
     * Rent or lease of equipment used during construction
     * Overhead related to managing the erection of the building
-* Maintenance for 50 years should be calculated but should not be included in the allowed budget limit.
+* Maintenance for 10 years (without inflation) should be calculated but should not be included in the allowed budget limit.
-    * Cleaning of the building and site for 50 years (site: lawn, façade: windows, inside: core, office space, meetings room, bar etc.)
+    * Cleaning of the building and site for 10 years (site: lawn, façade: windows, inside: core, office space, meetings room, bar etc.)
     * Supply (water, electricity, heat, cooling, gas)
     * Waste (‘solid waste’, sewage)
-* Should not be included in the estimate:
+* Should NOT be included in the estimate:
     * Furniture
     * Cost of site
     * Building permit